 And he walked off.

-I stood there stunned, but I realize now that he was totally right.
+I stood there stunned, but I realized now that he was totally right.
 In all of my presentations, I never spent any time telling anyone how to win that game.

 And perhaps if I was going to take an hour out of people’s lives, I owed it to them to at least give them my best shot at telling them how to win that game.